jiapivialiu/rt-est-manuscript/README.md

 Supplementary details on experimental designs and results are attached at the bottom of the manuscript and can also be checked out [here](src/supp.pdf).

 Code to generate all data and figures except running the experiments is [here](src/supp.Rmd).
+Code for the experiments is contained in [this](src/exp) directory.
 Data examples and experiment results are saved in the [dat](dat) directory.
 All figures are included in the [fig](fig) directory.